An introduction to the Child Life Profession

-The Child Life Practicum Program at Johns Hopkins All Children's Hospital is designed to introduce potential Child Life practitioners to the hospital environment and to introduce them to the child life profession.
+The Child Life Practicum Program at Johns Hopkins All Children's Hospital is designed to introduce potential Child Life practitioners to the hospital environment and to introduce them to the Child Life profession.
 Primary responsibilities include providing play opportunities to patients both individually and in small groups and assisting with program support activities.
 In addition, practicum students will have opportunities to observed Certified Child Life Specialists in their work.
 The Child Life practicum provides introductory experiences aiding the students' development towards becoming a Certified Child Life Specialist.

 - Each 180-hour practicum experience is structured as 15 hours a week over a 12-week period.

-- Individual student schedules will be considered.
-Availability is Monday - Saturday 8:00AM to 8:00PM
+- Individual student schedules may be considered.

 The practicum program provides hands-on experience, observations and multiple other opportunities for learning.